-For simulation, we are interested in minimizing the maximum eigenvalue over a hypercube.
+For simulation, we are interested in minimizing the maximum eigenvalue function over a hypercube.
 We can apply both of our methods here, as the feasible set is bounded and the objective function is bounded over this feasible set as well.

-In our simulation, for generating $A$, we will first generate random diagonal matrices then add Gaussian noises.
+In our simulation, to generate $A$, we will first generate random diagonal matrices then add Gaussian noise.
 When the Gaussian noise level is low, we refer to it as the sparse case.
-We mainly reproduce the same setting from \cite{daspremont2014stochastic}, more details can be found in \ref{appendix-simulation}.
-We plot performance versus problem dimension and, having a flexibility on the degree of polynomials we are using $\alpha_t \propto t^{n},\gamma_t \propto t^{n+1}/(n+1)$ for the oblivious step-sizes, we study how that degree affects algorithm performance in practice.
+We mainly reproduce the setting from \cite{daspremont2014stochastic}, more details can be found in \ref{appendix-simulation}.
+We plot performance versus problem dimension and, having some flexibility on the degree of polynomials we are using in $\alpha_t \propto t^{n},\gamma_t \propto t^{n+1}/n$ for the oblivious step-sizes, we study how that degree affects algorithm performance in practice.